zjoeyrushc/osc-interactive-midi/README_EN.md

     }
 }
 ```
   - In addition, the Swift files for synchronizing heart rate are also provided here for creators to do on their own.
-[HealthKitManager_HeartRate.swift](./health_data_bridge/HealthKitManager_HeartRate.swift)  [ContentView_HeartRate.swift](./health_data_bridge/ContentView_HeartRate.swift)
+[HealthKitManager_HeartRate.swift](./health_data_bridge/HealthKitManager_HeartRate.swift) and [ContentView_HeartRate.swift](./health_data_bridge/ContentView_HeartRate.swift)